beyzanurdeniz/cmpe250-hw1/README.md

 This README provides a concise summary of the data structures and algorithms class project related to the Tattaglia Crime Family hierarchy structure.
 The project description PDF contains detailed instructions for implementing the project.

-This project is a Java implementation for AVL tree.
+This project is a Java implementation for AVL tree structure.
 ## Project Description

 The project focuses on understanding and simulating the hierarchical structure of the Tattaglia Crime Family.
 The family's structure is defined by specific rules and principles: